rixiobarrios/rock-paper-scissors/README.md

 -   Rock and rock, it's a draw
 -   Paper and paper, it's a draw
 -   Scissor and Scissors, it's a draw
--   Game ends after score reaches 9
+-   Game ends after score reaches 3 by any outcome

 ## Strategy